Fed analyzes interest rate increase of up to 100 points – El Financiero

 “The incoming data suggests that the Fed’s inflation problem has worsenedand we expect policymakers to react by accelerating the pace of rate hikes to bolster their credibility,” Nomura’s Aichi Amemiya, Robert Dent and Jacob Meyer said in a note.

-Fed Chairman Jerome Powell told reporters last month after the central bank raised rates by 75 basis points, to a range of 1.5 percent to 1.75 percent, that a rise of 50 or 75 basis points in July was likely.
+Fed Chairman Jerome Powell told reporters last month following the central bank raised rates by 75 basis points, to a range of 1.5 percent to 1.75 percent, that a rise of 50 or 75 basis points in July was likely.
 Most of his colleagues have since echoed his line or endorsed the larger movement.

 A global adjustment is expected